Start tracking today

 The SLA structure has three hazard tiers.
 Emergency hazards (significant and imminent risk of harm — typically gas leaks, electrical risks, sewage flooding, total loss of heating in winter, exposed asbestos) require landlord action started within 24 hours of being made aware.
 Significant hazards (Category 1 HHSRS hazards, including damp and mould affecting children or vulnerable adults, persistent damp covering more than 0.5 m², fire-safety failures) require investigation within 14 days and repair work to start within 7 days of investigation conclusion.
 Standard hazards (Category 2 HHSRS, lower-risk damp, single-room repair issues) require investigation within 14 days and repairs within a reasonable time, typically 28 days.

 The tenant trigger is broad.
-A written report (text, email, WhatsApp, letter) from the tenant naming the hazard starts the clock.
+A written report (text, email, SMS, letter) from the tenant naming the hazard starts the clock.
 Verbal reports also count if the tenant can demonstrate they were made (one of the strongest reasons for a tenant portal with timestamped messages).
 The clock does not stop for landlord absence, contractor availability, weekends or bank holidays — 24 hours means 24 hours, including the call-out at 11pm on a Saturday for an emergency hazard.

 Defences are narrow.
 The landlord can escape liability by proving (i) the hazard was caused by tenant breach (provable damage, not lifestyle factors like “insufficient ventilation”), (ii) the property was inaccessible despite reasonable attempts to access (Section 11(6) LTA 1985 24-hour notice properly given and refused), or (iii) compliance was prevented by force majeure.
 Each defence must be evidenced with dated written records — the absence of evidence is treated by the FTT as concession of liability.